Going Public About a Very Personal Tragedy

 “My wife was sick,” I told the ABC Producers.
 “People need to understand that.
 This could happen to anyone.
 I want your viewers and readers of the book I wrote to learn from the experience of my tragedy.”

 When we left lunch that day, I felt confident that ABC was the right choice.
 I felt that they would tell the story truthfully, with integrity and without salacious undertones.
 I wasn’t asking for any favorable treatment, nor did I intend to withhold my own past transgressions.
 And let me be very clear.
-ABC doesn’t pay for interviews, and any royalties for the book that has yet to be published will be donated to a charitable organization that supports suicide prevention.
+ABC doesn’t pay for interviews, and any profits from the book will be donated to a charitable caused we had always believed in.

 I know that there will be many on both sides that will berate me and question, if not damn my motives.
 And I sincerely apologize if I offend or upset anyone.
 But the story, as it was told in the media months ago isn’t right.
 It doesn’t begin to explain the complexity of what unfolded.
 It doesn’t peel back the layers and ask how?
 Why?
 What can we learn?